dalehamel/mctop-tool-example/docs/00600-mctop-bcc-tool.md

 "When in Rome, do as the Romans do"

-To get an idea of how USDT probes were used in real-world scripts, I decided to check out a couple of the existing bcc tools, to gain inspiration and a better understanding of how to port my bpftrace script to bcc.
+To get an idea of how USDT probes were used in real-world scripts, existing bcc tools are a good source inspiration and to gain better understanding of how to port the `bpftrace` script to `bcc.

 ### mysqld_qslower.py